RaphaeleL/plasma/README.md

 ## Footnotes

 - This Plasma Effect was invented by [XorDev](https://x.com/XorDev/status/1894123951401378051)
-- The original C++ implementation that generated a PPM based Video was implemented by [github.com/rexim](https://gist.githubusercontent.com/rexim/ef86bf70918034a5a57881456c0a0ccf/raw/d82ffbc6ccacb6a1fc3167b7f38c526f5e478103/plasma.cpp)
+- The original C++ implementation that generated a PPM based Video was implemented by [Tsoding](https://gist.githubusercontent.com/rexim/ef86bf70918034a5a57881456c0a0ccf/raw/d82ffbc6ccacb6a1fc3167b7f38c526f5e478103/plasma.cpp)
-- This project is a **pure C conversion** of the original [C++ code](https://gist.githubusercontent.com/rexim/ef86bf70918034a5a57881456c0a0ccf/raw/d82ffbc6ccacb6a1fc3167b7f38c526f5e478103/plasma.cpp), maintaining the same visual effect while using only C language features.
+- This project is a **pure C conversion** of the original Versions, maintaining the same visual effect while using only C language features.